 Diabetes and metabolic syndrome

 In one RCT published in Diabetes Care — a journal of the American Diabetes Association — researchers assigned overweight adults to consume two, four, or seven portions of fruits and vegetables per day for 12 weeks.
 Ultimately, none of the groups experienced any improvement in insulin resistance.15

 What about lower-quality observational studies that suggest eating plenty of fruits and vegetables can help protect against type 2 diabetes?
 Large meta-analyses of these studies have shown very weak associations between fruit and vegetable intake and type 2 diabetes risk.18

 Videos about diabetes

 Are fruits and vegetables heart-healthy?
 Although some experimental research suggests that eating more produce might reduce some cardiovascular disease (CVD) risk factors, the evidence to date is inconclusive with respect to clinical outcomes.

 For instance, in 2013 researchers conducted a systematic review of 10 RCTs investigating whether eating more fruits and vegetables led to improvements in heart health markers.
-They reported that the trial designs differed significantly and often included other nutrition and lifestyle interventions that may have contributed to the beneficial effects on CVD risk.19
+Although individual trials didn’t show impressive results, pooling the data suggested at least some favorable effect on cardiovascular risk factors (e.g. blood pressure and cholesterol).19

 Another systematic review of both intervention trials and prospective cohort studies found that high potassium intake seemed to be beneficial for the arteries, while the effects of high fruit and vegetable intake on arterial function weren’t clear.20